DhruvGupta130/OrderFood/README.md

 ## 🌱 Future Plans

-- Implement user ratings and reviews for restaurants and menu items.
+- Implement a loyalty program to reward frequent customers.
-- Integrate a loyalty program to reward frequent customers.
+- Expand to include multiple languages and currencies.
-- Expand to support multiple languages and currencies.
+- Enhance user experience with AI-driven meal recommendations.

 Thank you for checking out **The Gupta's Food Delivery App**!
-We hope you enjoy your experience.
+We hope you enjoy your experience and delicious meals!